PSid-R32/Data-Visualizations/README.md

 ## Overall Conclusion
+While reports are only as good as the data that they are fed, there is still a slew of data validation that need to be done on the backend before it is made client-facing to ensure that the data being presented is one hundred percent accurate.

 Within healthcare, there are a lot of reporting agencies within the private sector, as well as public; on a state and federal level.
 Being able to customize reports on a moments notice, confidently is a skill that I value immensely.
-One instance, I was on the phone with a client as they exclaimed they have an auditor from the DEA sitting next to them and they want to see data point X in the report, and an explaination as to how data point Y was derived.